In this article, you will learn how to give your target keywords a home on your website.

 Let’s briefly recap what those key SEO elements are to be on the same page with our terms and knowledge…

 Users have a specific need when searching on Google.
 This “why” is the topic they are researching, the thing they want to learn about, the appointment they are looking to book, the product they want to buy.

 Their reason for searching is called search intent.
 And your page about a specific topic is meant to meet that search intent and satisfy a Google Search user’s needs.

 If your content is the best answer to a given search query, you will appear on page 1 of Google.
 This is your goal if you want to grow qualified organic traffic.

 Google is a text-based algorithm, so we use keywords to model the topics and search intent of the user.
 Keywords are the “what” we can see: They are the search query someone types into Google.

 But this is where things get tricky.
 How do you actually turn a list of target keywords into a content plan?
 Where should these SEO focused articles even live on your website?

-Keep reading to find out how to turn your abstract keyword list into an actionable content creation game plan to boost your website’s organic traffic.
+Keep reading on Thrive Themes to find out how to turn your abstract keyword list into an actionable content creation game plan to boost your website’s organic traffic.